Appellate Law (civil) / appellate law (criminal)

 Becoming a certified specialist

 Step 1: Register for the examination

 If you have not registered, mark your calendar for the next examination on Oct.
 24, 2017.
 Registration will be open in January 2017.
 You will be eligible to register if you have been practicing in the specialty area since Jan.
 2016 and you can complete and file your application documenting the remaining education, experience and references by Jan.
 2021.
 In the meantime, you can work toward the task, experience and education requirements noted below.

 Step 2: Gain experience, complete education and secure references

-The Legal Specialist Examination is on Oct.
+The Legal Specialist Examination was held on Oct.
 27, 2015.
 In the meantime, previewing the general program rules, the standards applicable to this specialty, and the post-examination application will help you to begin documenting the education and experience needed to complete your candidate packet.
 These requirements may be completed prior to the examination or up to three years after (through Jan.
 2019).